 - Watch for COVID-19 symptoms for 14 days.
 If you notice any, get tested.

 If you're fully vaccinated, the CDC says, you don't need to quarantine after a cruise travel.

-If you’re not vaccinated, stay home and self-quarantine for at least 7 days, even if you test negative for COVID-19.
+If you're not vaccinated, stay home and self-quarantine for at least 5 days, even if you test negative for COVID-19, and wear a mask for an additional 5 days after.
 If you choose to not get tested, you should stay home for 10 days.
-Avoid being around other people for about 14 days after your trip.
+Avoid being around other people without a mask for about 5 days after your trip.

 If you've had COVID-19 and have recovered in the past 3 months, you don't need to get tested before or after a cruise.
 You only need to get tested if you have COVID-19 symptoms.
 You also don't need to self-quarantine after you return.

 Before you take a cruise, check with your state and local health agencies for guidelines.
 Also look into the CDC guidelines for your destination.

 No matter which mode of transport you take, carry a mask in case you find yourself in a crowded place.
 Avoid touching common surfaces as much as you can.
 Use hand sanitizer before and after travel, and wash your hands with soap and water when you reach your destination.